andycranston/puttyauto/README.md

 pip3 install pyautogui
 ```

-This will install the PyAudoGUI Pyton package and several other Python packages that are dependencies.
+This will install the PyAutoGUI Pyton package and several other Python packages that are required dependencies.

-### Download PuTTY version 0.93
+### Download PuTTY version 0.83

 Visit: